jthomerson/dotfiles/install-setup/install-everything.md

    * Open the Contacts app
    * Select Contacts > Add Account from the menu
    * Click the Google option, and follow the prompts to connect

+### Configure iTerm2

+Once you install [iTerm2](https://www.iterm2.com/), you will probably want to configure it to allow for jumping / deleting back a word (`Opt+Arrows`, `Opt+Delete`), or a line (`Cmd+Arrows`, `Cmd+Delete`).
+There's a great [Stack Overflow answer](https://stackoverflow.com/a/22312856) on how to do this.
+But, since I've already done that and saved my iTerm configuration into this repo, here's the steps to use the committed config:

+   * Open iTerm settings
+   * Check the "Load preferences from a custom folder or URL" option
+   * Browse to / enter the path (e.g. "~/code/jthomerson/dotfiles/app-settings/iterm2")